DevRel-Foundation/persona-library/README.md

 By defining personas in this way, we can establish tooling to validate, restructure, inherit, format, and exchange personas between organizations and departments.

-Ease of use tools such as LLMs, user-interfaces, etc. are not currently within the scope of v1.0 of this project, but will be a valuable addition to allow for more user-friendly and less technical methods of working with persona and related reference resources.

 ### Learning the DEVREL-PLS

 The following guides explain how to build and extend a custom persona set for your organization and then how to apply them to solve common operational tasks to the Developer Relations and related roles.